RHoMIS/rhomis-docs/source/user-guide/navigating-the-app.rst

 The project management page allows you to view your existing projects.
-You can select a project, or you can create a new project.
+You can select a project, or you can create a new project (selecting this will take you to the survey builder)

 .. image:: ../images/project-management.png

 .. _form overview:

-Form Overview
+Form Management
 #######################################

 You will notice in the form overview that there are a few options.
-For "draft surveys", you can:
+For "draft surveys", you can test and edit surveys

-* Test Survey
-* Edit draft

-For "live surveys" you can:
+For "live surveys" you can collect data, access/process your data.

-* Collect data
-* Access data

-And for all forms you can:

-* Manage users
+For both draft and lives surveys you can control access.
+See more on user management :ref:`below <user management>`

 .. image:: ../images/form-overview.png